 2m12s: Sweet Baby Jesus.
 Different terrible song.
 Like Limp Bizkit, but if it was led by Mose, Fred Durst’s beet-farming stepbrother.

 2m15s: Big News!
 Bly wins!
 At Round 6 on the oval in Brazil!
 Which is presented as fact with footage of his car crossing the finish line under the checkered flags at Long Beach!
-And less than one second after the Brazilian flag fades from the screen, we cut to his manager (I just foreshadowed here) pumping his first while sitting in front of a sign that has the Canadian maple leaf and the ‘ADA’ in ‘CANADA’ behind him.
+And less than one second after the Brazilian flag fades from the screen, we cut to his manager (I just foreshadowed here) pumping his fist while sitting in front of a sign that has the Canadian maple leaf and the ‘ADA’ in ‘CANADA’ behind him.

 The next part isn’t as big of a surprise as it might have been a few hundred words ago.
 An ebullient Jimmy, lifted on the Brazil podium by real IndyCar driver Max Papis, does so in front of the signage that says ‘Molson Indy Toronto.’
 We’ll just call it Brazonto.

 (Is hate-editing a thing?
 Must be.
 There’s no way all of these continuity items get missed by dozens of people in post-production, right?)

 2m28s: Come on, man.
 Come on.

 Less than three minutes in, and we’ve already given up.
 Half of the word ‘AUSTRALIA’ is still on the screen as the headline ‘Narrow Victory in France’ starts to fade in.

 For good measure, Bly, the streaking rookie who has apparently derailed German JPM’s season by keeping him out of Victory Lane for three races in a row, is shown driving at Detroit.
 Does that give us Fraudesoit?